tiyd-fee-2016-05/lessons/week-9/firebase.md

 # Using Firebase

 Firebase provides a lot of powerful resources for web developers.
-Let's explore Firebase's hosting capabilities and [deploy a project.](https://firebase.google.com/docs/hosting/)
+Let's explore Firebase's hosting service and [deploy a project.](https://firebase.google.com/docs/hosting/)

 # Further Resources